Skip to content

 Do I need an appointment for crisis stabilization services?

 No. Crisis services are designed for urgent needs.
-Walk-ins may be available during office hours, and the crisis line is available 24/7.
+The crisis line is available 24/7 for immediate assessment and guidance.

 What happens when someone arrives for crisis care?